Have you ever felt like the story of your life was a hopeless opus?

 Will you know you honored your deepest Being?

-Today is always the day you choose to repeat yesterday or build tomorrow.
+Today is always the time you choose to repeat yesterday or build tomorrow.

 Those are the five core questions to help you calibrate your Personal Guidance System.